-Chlorine gas symptoms reported in Eastern Ghouta after Syrian airstrikes
+Putin orders daily pause in fighting in Eastern Ghouta

 The Syrian opposition-run Rural Damascus Health Directorate said the people were admitted to medical facilities showing signs that were consistent with exposure to "toxic chlorine gas."

-In a statement RDHD added that 'the smell of people in the area, ambulance drivers, and victims all had the clear and known smell of chlorine gas."
+In a statement, RDHD said that: "The smell of people in the area, ambulance drivers, and victims all had the clear and known smell of chlorine gas."

 A tweet from the Syrian American Medical Society said that 16 patients, including six children, were treated in a hospital "suffering from symptoms indicative to exposure to chemical compounds."
+Images obtained by CNN show men and children receiving treatment, some of them using oxygen masks.

 The White Helmets, a volunteer rescue group, said in a tweet that one child was killed in a chlorine gas attack in the city.

-CNN is unable to independently verify claims that chlorine was used as a weapon in Eastern Ghouta on Sunday.
+CNN is unable to independently verify claims that chlorine was used as a weapon in Eastern Ghouta.

-Both sides of the Syrian conflict have in the past accused one another of the use of chlorine as a weapon.
-The Syrian government has repeatedly denied claims that it has used chlorine as a weapon on civilians.
+Both sides of the conflict have in the past accused one another of the use of chlorine as a weapon, and the government has repeatedly denied claims that it has done so.

-Russian Foreign Minister Sergei Lavrov told reporters Monday that allegations of a chlorine attack were a "hoax," and attacked the White Helmets for promoting what he described as "fake stories."
+Russian Foreign Minister Sergey Lavrov told reporters that allegations of a chlorine attack were a "hoax," and attacked the White Helmets for promoting what he described as "fake stories."

-"There will probably be more hoaxes, we know where they will come from — social media and especially social media where White Helmets are mentioned, the organization which is purely provocative, created by Americans and Brits, which appeared in many fake stories, mostly in connection to the use of chemical weapons and with no evidence supporting that," said Lavrov during a press conference.

-The Russian Defense Ministry also alleged Monday during a press briefing with journalists that "terrorists" hiding in Eastern Ghouta have chemical substances which "might be used for provocations."
+The Russian Defense Ministry alleged that "terrorists" hiding in Eastern Ghouta have chemical substances which "might be used for provocations."

 'Nothing has changed'